kubernetes/website/content/en/docs/concepts/configuration/poseidon-firmament-alternate-scheduler.md

 ### Flow graph scheduling based Poseidon/Firmament scheduler provides the following key advantages:
 - Workloads (pods) are bulk scheduled for enabling scheduling decisions at massive scale.
 - Based on the extensive performance test results, Poseidon/Firmament scales much better than Kubernetes default scheduler as the number of nodes increase in a cluster.
 This is due to the fact that Poseidon/Firmament is able to amortize more and more work across workloads.
 - Poseidon/Firmament Scheduler outperforms K8S default scheduler by a wide margin when it comes to throughput performance numbers for scenarios where compute resource requirements are somewhat uniform across jobs (Replicasets/Deployments/Jobs).
-As shown in the graph below, Poseidon/Firmament scheduler end-to-end throughput performance numbers (including bind time) consistently get better and better as the no. of nodes in a cluster increase.
-For example, for a 2,700 nodes cluster as shown in the graph below, Poseidon/Firmament scheduler is more than 7X or so better end-to-end throughput-wise that includes bind time.
-In the future, we are planning to further reduced/optimized the bind time by doing bulk bind process in order to make use of bulk scheduling in Poseidon/Firmament.
+As shown in the graph below, Poseidon/Firmament scheduler end-to-end throughput performance numbers (including bind time) consistently get better and better as the number of nodes in a cluster increase.
+For example, for a 2,700 nodes cluster (shown in the graph below), Poseidon/Firmament scheduler is 7X (or more) better end-to-end throughput-wise that includes bind time.
+<br/><br/>
+It is also important to highlight that Poseidon/Firmament Scheduling algorithm as it is outperforms K8S default scheduling algorithm by a wide margin (up to 30X or so) when it comes to throughput performance numbers for scenarios where compute resource requirements are somewhat uniform across jobs.
+In the future, we are planning to further reduce/optimize the bind time by doing bulk bind process in order to make use of bulk scheduling in Poseidon/Firmament in order to realize even better end-to-end throughput performance numbers.

 - Availability of complex rule constraints.
 - Scheduling in Firmament is very dynamic; it keeps cluster resources in a global optimal state during every scheduling run.
 - Highly efficient resource utilizations.